Your Newborn Baby Checklist for the Best Sleep

 sleeping bag

-This is the safe option to
+is the safe and

 keep

-your baby at a constant temperature.
+your baby at a constant temperature all night long.
+Over-heating is a

-It avoids the risk of
+It also takes away the risk of

 suffocating under sliding covers.

-And it
+And

-helps keep baby on her back,
+can help keep a young baby on her back, equally important

 as per the SIDS prevention guidelines.